joomux/timedeck/README.md

 ## 📦 Distribution

 **For End Users:**
-- Share `TimeDeck-1.0.0.dmg`
+- Share `TimeDeck-0.0.1.dmg`
 - Users drag to Applications and launch
-- Professional Mac installer experience
+- Native Mac app experience, no dependencies

 **For Developers:**
 - Fork/clone repository
-- Run `./create_timedeck_dmg.sh` to build
+- Run `./create_dmg.sh` to build
 - Customize icons in `assets/` folder
+- Pure Swift - no external dependencies

 ---